 How does a One4all gift card work and is it a scam?

-Well, if you run a limited company, there is a tax deductible gift card you can buy to treat yourself and loved ones.
+If you run a limited company, there is a little known tax deductible gift card you can buy to treat yourself and loved ones.

-The One4all gift card can be used as a trivial benefit – a tax deductible expense.
+The One4all gift card can be bought as a trivial benefit – a tax deductible expense for your company.

 It can be spent at over 55,000 outlets around the UK and online, including high street brands like Boots*, Argos*, M&S* and TK Maxx.